Complete simultaneous conjugacy invariants in Artin's braid groups

-A monoid $M$ is \emph{Noetherian} if for each element $a \in M$ there is an integer $n$ such that $a$ cannot be expressed as the product of more than $n$ nonidentity elements.
+A monoid $M$ is \emph{Noetherian} if for each element $a \in M$ there is a natural number $n$ such that $a$ cannot be expressed as the product of more than $n$ nonidentity elements.
 An element $a\ne 1$ in $M$ is an \emph{atom} if $a=bc$ implies $b=1$ or $c=1$.
 A set generates a Noetherian monoid $M$ if and only if it includes all atoms of $M$.